We have over 35 paid staff members who work across the county. See the location pages here for more detail about who works where.

-The ‘Someone to Talk To’ Team is headed up Helen Baker in Fenland, Peterborough and Huntingdon and Catriona Smith in Cambridge and South and East Cambs.
-Fiona Morrow co-ordinates the information and support element of the service and Chris Baines is our clinical lead.
+The ‘Someone to Talk To’ Team is headed up Helen Baker and Ellen Roberts.
+Fiona Morrow co-ordinates the information and support element of the service, Carolin Riesert the mental health team and Chris Baines is our clinical lead.

 Click on any team member’s picture to see their biography.

 Finance and HR Manager

 Michelle is responsible for a busy admin team covering Data Protection, communications, property, IT service support and anything else that crops up.
 Prior to joining Centre 33 in 2015 Michelle worked in marketing and administration for a diverse range of organisations, including Waterstone’s and the Hayward Gallery.
 She has been active in the world of disability for some years and been a Trustee for pinpoint (parent/carer forum) and for Realize Belize who campaign for and support disabled people and their families.

 Meg Platt (Director of Operations)

 Meg is responsible for developing and supporting our teams to deliver excellent, safe and responsive services to young people while developing good local relationships with other organisations.
 Prior to this role Meg managed the Information and Support Service after joining us in 2014.

 Meg has worked within the voluntary and public sector for 14 years working as Head of Education at the MS Society and in a range of roles, supporting young people’s relationships and sexual health.
 Meg holds an MSc in Health Promotion, was a Trustee of a sexual health charity previously and is an experienced train the trainer.